 I recently came across an illustration of a knot while listening to an Upanyasa, or the traditional style of narrating.
-This knot is a sensible looking sentence, It reads गङ्गा जलं केशव नारि केतु (Ganga jalam Keshava naari ketu).
-Every word in the sentence is meaningful.
+The narrator quoted a sensible looking sentence from Vyasa’s Mahabharat It reads गङ्गा जलं केशव नारि केतु (Ganga jalam Keshava naari ketu).
+Every word in this sentence is meaningful.
 The sentence makes no sense despite the sentence being syntactically correct.
 The word boundaries have to be changed to understand the meaning of the line.
-This knott definitely forces a reader to pause.
+This knot definitely forces a reader to pause.

-SIddhars who wrote their works in the Tamil language have borrowed this idea of a knot in plenty.
-One finds very few sentences in their texts without a knot, The first task of a tranlator is to locate meaningful word boundaries.
-The next task is to locate words which Siddhars consider to be technical terms.
-Such words normally convey a certain meaning but a different meaning in Siddhar texts.
-Siddhar texts talk about pharmocological preparations, ideas related to sorcery and descriptions of spiritual techniques.
-Certain words take a contextual meaning based on the domain of knowledge.
-Siddhar Agasthiyar created a text just to supplies hints about idiosyncrasies in Siddhar texts.
-It was fun to discover a few idiosyncrasaies while translating Agasthiyars text.
-I recently published a translation of the Tattuvum 300 text, from Tamil to English.
+Siddhars wrote their works in the Tamil language.
+They borrowed the idea of a knot from Vyasa’s Mahabharat and used them generously.
+In fact, One finds very few sentences in Siddhar texts without a knot, Firstly, a translator must locate meaningful word boundaries.
+In other words, he must untie knots in the Siddhar text.
+Secondly, he must locate words which Siddhars consider to be technical terms.
+Such words conventionally mean one thing but something different in Siddhar texts.
+Siddhar texts describe a) pharmacopeia preparations, b) ideas related to sorcery, and c) descriptions of spiritual techniques.
+Therefore, many words can take a contextual meaning based on the domain of knowledge.
+Siddhar Agasthiyar composed a text which explains such idiosyncrasies in Siddhar texts.
+It had fun discovering a few such idiosyncrasaies while translating Agasthiyars text.
+I recently published a translation of the Tattuvum 300 text, one of Agasthiyar’s works, from Tamil to English.